-To date, there are no free-range farms and all the birds are kept in cages on more than one tier, usually up to a maximum of five tiers.
+To date, there are no free-range farms and most birds are kept in cages on more than one tier, usually up to a maximum of five tiers.
 All cage houses have manure belts.
+There a just a few barn-type layer houses.